MrRooni/homekitbuilds/2021-07-11-light-the-night-with-meross-switches.md

 Assuming you're comfortable with minor electrical work, installing these new switches is a pretty straightforward operation.
 The packaging was clean, the quality of the switches themselves seemed high, and the HomeKit setup was fast and straightforward.

-The button itself, while fashioned to look like a rocher swtich, is a simple push button with a satisfying click.
+The button itself, while fashioned to look like a rocker switch, is a simple push button with a satisfying click.
 Truth be told though, I don't think I've manually turned these lights on more than once or twice since installing them as they are fully automated.

 I did add them to the Meross app after adding them to my home in HomeKit so I could check for firmware updates.
 The Meross app takes quite a while before new accessories appear, and it's not the nicest looking app in the world, but it's worth going through it to keep your hardware up to date.